Travis Sanheim Game Preview: Flyers vs. Predators

 Sanheim Stats vs. the Predators

-- The Predators are 17th in goals allowed, conceding 86 total goals (3.1 per game) in the NHL.
+- The Predators are 17th in goals allowed, giving up 99 total goals (3.1 per game) in the NHL.

 |2023-2024 Season